-Forew rard 16-3
+Foreword

-Section on 1.
-Statutes for Parish Pastoral Councils in the Diocese of Winona
+Section 1.
+Statutes for Parish Pastoral Councils in the Diocese of Winona-Rochester

 I. Name, Nature, and Powers 16-6

 II.
 Membership and Terms of Office 16-7

 III.
 Cessation 16-8

 IV.
-Officers and Their Duties 16-8
+Officers and Their Duties 16-9

 V. Meetings 16-11

 VI.
 Competence, Duties, and Responsibilities of the Council 16-12

 VII.
 Committees of the Parish and the Pastoral Council 16-15

 VIII.
 Relationship to the Parish Finance Council 16-16

 Summary for Parish Pastoral Councils

-Section on 2.
-Statutes for Parish Finance Councils in the Diocese of Winona
+Section 12.
+Statutes for Parish Finance Councils in the Diocese of Winona-Rochester

 I. Name, Nature, and Powers 16-20

 II.
-Membership and Terms of Office 16-20
+Membership and Terms of Office 16-21

 III.
 Cessation 16-21

 IV.
-Officers and Their Duties 16-21
+Officers and Their Duties 16-22

 V. Meetings 16-22

 VI.
 Competence, Duties, and Responsibilities of the Council 16-23

 VII.
 Other Committees and the Finance Council 16-25

 VIII.
-Relationship to the Parish Pastoral Council 16-25
+Relationship to the Parish Pastoral Council 16-26

 Summary for Parish Finance Councils 16-27

 Appendix 16-29